bbauska/UofM-Intro-HTML5/README.md

 What I have here is an earlier, long ago example that we made with my favorite movies from 80s, on **Replit**.
-If you remember, on the left-hand side, we have the code as I&apos;'m creating it.
+If you remember, on the left-hand side, we have the code as I&apos;m creating it.
 On the right-hand side, we get to see this live version of the page, including the **URL** that you can share with somebody if you want them to see the page.